eoscanada/pitreos/README.md

 ## Backup to Google Storage

-`pitreos -c backup . gs://my-bucket/backups`
+`pitreos -c backup --metadata '{"blocknum": 123456, "version": "1.2.1"}' . gs://mybackups/projectname `
+ --> This will send your data chunks under `gs://mybackups/projectname/blobs/` --> your metadata files will be located under `gs://mybackups/projectname/{timestamp}/` --> The backup metadata will contain the provided arbitrary values "blocknum" and "version"

 ## Restore with given timestamp

-`pitreos -c restore gs://my-bucket/backups . --timestamp $(date -d "10 minutes ago" +%s)`
+`pitreos -c restore gs://mybackups/projectname . --timestamp $(date -d "10 minutes ago" +%s)` --> This will restore your data using the most recent backup *before* 10 minutes ago, based on the timestamps found under `gs://mybackups/projectname/{timestamp}`

 ## More examples ##